 Keep Your Counters Clean

-Organizing your kitchen counter is a task no one wants to do, but we all feel much better once it's taken care of.
-This enviable kitchen styled by Cassie of Hi Sugarplum uses a low, wide basket to keep all of those random spices and oils in order without hiding them from view.
-This shallow basket also works well in a coffee table to organize candles, pens and other useful but cluttery knickknacks.Continue to 10 of 12 below.
+Organizing counter space is a task no one wants to do, but we all feel much better once it's taken care of.
+This enviable bathroom counter by Esther Schmidt uses a low, wide basket to keep bathroom essentials in order without hiding them from view.
+This shallow basket also works well on a coffee table to organize candles, pens, and other useful but cluttery knickknacks.Continue to 20 of 23 below.